MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_3.md

 ---
-task:
+lab:
   title: 'Task 3: Review communications and send a follow-up email'
+  description: In this task, you’ll use Microsoft 365 Copilot Chat (Copilot Chat)
+    in Teams to gather insights from recent interactions with a specific person on a specific topic.
+This will help you quickly catch up on recent communications, ensuring you’re well-prepared to follow up.
+Then, you’ll switch to Outlook to draft a follow-up email using Copilot in Outlook, allowing you to respond promptly and effectively based on your findings.
+  duration: 30 minutes
+  level: 100
+  islab: true
+  primarytopics:
+  - Microsoft 365
+  - Microsoft 365 Copilot
+  - Microsoft 365 Copilot Chat
 ---

 # Task 3: Review communications and send a follow-up email